kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 This project is based on  Arjan te Marvelde / uSDR-pico, from https://github.com/ArjanteMarvelde/uSDR-pico .
 I strongly recommend you to take a look there before trying to follow this one.

-My intention was to include a waterfall or panadapter to the uSDR-pico project, for this, I included an ILI9341 240x320 2.4" TFT display without touch, and also, changed the software to generate the waterfall.
+My intention is to include a waterfall or panadapter to the uSDR-pico project, for this, I included an ILI9341 240x320 2.4" TFT display without touch, and also, changed the software to generate the waterfall.

 Initially, I have used Visual Studio, but after some considerations, I ported all code to Arduino IDE.
 So, to compile and run this code you need the Arduino IDE installed for a Raspberry Pi Pico project.